 **Helpful tips and common mistakes

 This stuffed acorn squash with sausage and apple farro stuffing was created for this year’s Thanksgiving dinner but it can very much be just a regular weeknight meal.
-You can also take out the sausage and have this as a vegetarian option as well.
+You can also take out the sausage to make it vegetarian or use vegetarian sausage instead.

 Brown the sausage and saute the vegetables including the onions, apples, celery, and garlic.
-I chose chicken apple sausage for this recipe to go full out with the sausage and apple flavors but use what you like!
+I chose chicken apple sausage for this recipe to compliment the apple but use what you like!
 Add all of the aromatics along with white wine and bring everything to a simmer.
-Finally, add the cooked farro and finish with chopped parsley and chopped pecans.
+Once the liquid has evaporated, add the cooked farro along with the reserved squash, chopped parsley, and chopped pecans.

 My favorite part about this stuffed acorn squash with sausage and apple farro stuffing is getting a big scoop with all of the components.
 Acorn squash instead of bread for a stuffing option?
 I’m totally digging it.